aldro61/kover2_paper/tutorial/interpretation/README.md

 #### Step 2:

-Click on the "Send to" button, tick "Complete Record" and "File", and select the "Genbank (full)" format.
+Click on the "Send to" button, tick "File" and select the "Genbank (full)" format.
 Then click on the "Create File" button.
 This will download the GenBank entry onto your computer.

 <img src="ugene2.png" />